 Where to Find Loco Moco in Hawaii:

-Cafe 100: This is where Loco Moco first started and this Hilo cafe now offers 30 Loco Moco varieties!
+Cafe 100: This is where Loco Moco first started, and this Hilo cafe now offers 30 Loco Moco varieties of this Hawaiian cuisine!

 Mark’s Place: This is my husband’s favorite Kauai spot for Loco Moco.